spark-violet/spark-violet.github.io/_posts/2026-08-30-1-2-two-lens-4f-relay.md.md

 categories: [ray-optics, system-design]
 ---

-**Problem:** Extend Project 1's single lens into a **4f relay** — two identical lenses arranged so a point at the front focal plane of Lens 1 gets re-imaged at the back focal plane of Lens 2, with a shared "Fourier plane" exactly midway between them.
-This is the same geometry behind Fourier-space and confocal imaging setups I've aligned by hand — this time from the design side rather than the characterization side.
+**Problem:** This work extends Project 1's single lens into a **4f relay**.
+The two identical lenses arranged so a point at the front focal plane of Lens 1 gets re-imaged at the back focal plane of Lens 2, with a shared "Fourier plane" exactly midway between them.
+This is the same geometry behind Fourier-space and confocal imaging setups I've aligned by hand during my PhD.

 **Approach:**
 I reused Project 1's exact lens prescription (plano-convex N-BK7, R = 50 mm, EFFL ≈ 96.25 mm) for both elements, placed the object 96 mm in front of Lens 1 (its front focal plane), spaced the two lenses 192 mm apart (2f), and set the final image distance to another 96 mm.
 I built and compared two configurations: